Arkansas Association for Food Protection and American Society for Microbiology

 FRIDAY, SEPTEMBER 12

-8 a.m. – Welcome address: Jim M. Rankin, Univ. of Arkansas Vice Provost for Research and Economic Development.
+8 a.m. – Welcome address: Jim M. Rankin, University of Arkansas Vice Provost for Research and Economic Development.

-9:15 a.m. – –Speaker: Steven Ricke, Center for Food Safety, University of Arkansas, Salmonella and Microbial Contamination in Egg Production and Processing
+9:15 a.m. – Speaker: Steven Ricke, Center for Food Safety, University of Arkansas System Division of Agriculture, Salmonella and Microbial Contamination in Egg Production and Processing

 9:45 a.m. – Break and poster review time